 Montu Mitchell is a DC born and bred graphic artist, fashion designer, entrepreneur, and Go-Go curator who has been the creative director and designer of the MITCHCRAFT Walking Art collection since 2014.
 As the chief executive officer of the DMV-based label, Montu creates premium apparel that celebrates American History, Washington, DC and Go-Go culture.
 His designs are timeless, educational, and culturally forward.

 Montu is one of the District’s most known graphic and apparel designers.
-He is the artist behind well known DC anthem artworks such as the LOVE DC GO-GO clothing campaign and Mural, the Anacostia Go-Go Mural, the Congress Heights’ Dorothy Height Mural, Backyard Band’s custom logo and apparel and apparel worn by Go-Go music icons such as Sugar Bear of EU and Big G of BYB.
+He is the artist behind well known DC anthem artworks such as the LOVE DC GO-GO clothing campaign and Mural, the Anacostia Go-Go Mural, the Congress Heights’ Dorothy Height Mural, Backyard Band’s custom logo, and apparel worn by Go-Go music icons such as Sugar Bear of EU and Big G of BYB.

 His artwork crosses into the political realm with his tribute collection to the late Mayor of DC, Marion Barry and even hits social justice issues with his controversial pieces such as “What’s the 4th”, which artistically frames Frederick Douglas with his historical speech “What to a slave is the 4th of July” or his tribute shirt to Dr. Frances Cress Weising showing Dr. Weising holding an ankh (the Egyptian symbol for the key of life) and her book “The Isis Papers, The keys to the colors”.